 Alternatively, you may withdraw the application and any unused fees will be refunded to you.
 If you decide to withdraw the application, please send me a letter confirming this.
 If there is a Code Compliance investigation or red tag on the property, Code Compliance will be notified of your decision.

-Don Bussey Project Planner
+essen Don Bussev Project Planner Development Review